Welcome to my guide that looks at some of the best things to do in Venice.

 Campo Santa Margherita and Campo San Barnaba.
 Here you can really get a glimpse into the Venetian lifestyle and feel like a real Venetian.

 Campo Santa Margherita is the meeting place for university students on their way to class and the best place for an aperitivo with friends.
-Campo San Barnabais a vibrant square with independent shops and a floating fruit and vegetable market!
+Campo San Barnaba is a vibrant square with independent shops and a floating fruit and vegetable market!
 A boat where you can buy fresh, seasonal fruits and vegs all year round.

-12. A Murano, Burano, and Torcello Boat Trip Tour
+11. A Murano, Burano, and Torcello Boat Trip Tour

 Among the things to do in Venice and having more than a day to spend here, I strongly advise getting take a couple of hours to visit three of the most popular islands of the Venetian lagoon: Murano, Burano, and Torcello.

-During your tour, you’ll watch master glassblowers at work in Murano, spend some free time in Torcello, and enjoy the chilled atmosphere of Burano with its colorful houses.
-Do you know why the houses in Burano all have different colours?
-Well, I invite you to visit so you can learn all about it during your trip!
+During your tour, you’ll watch master glassblowers at work in Murano, spend time in Torcello, and enjoy the chilled atmosphere of Burano with its colourful houses.

-13. Visit the Jewish Ghetto
+12. Visit the Jewish Ghetto

 The Jewish Ghetto is located in the Cannaregio neighbourhood and it’s the oldest ghetto in the world.
 Many Jewish people were forced to live in this part of the city during the Serenissima Republic days and under Napoleon’s rule.